Finding Legal Help

 Parties are responsible for identifying and paying a mediator to provide this service.
 Unless otherwise ordered by the court or agreed by the parties, the cost of mediation will be divided equally between the parties.
 The mediator who provides these services must be qualified on the ADR Court Roster to provide Divorce Mediation in accordance with Section 78-31b-5.
 A list of mediators in your area is available here or you can request a written copy by calling the Divorce Mediation Help Line at 1-800-620-6318.

 If the parties are unable to afford a mediator, they may submit a Divorce Mediation Program Income Survey to the ADR Office to be considered for financial assistance or assignment of a pro bono mediator.
-For more information on this contact Bart MacKay at (435) 986-5754, the Divorce Mediation Help Line at 1-800-620-6318 or the form is available on line at www.utcourts.gov/mediation/divmed/forms.asp
+For more information on this contact Bart MacKay at (435) 986-5754, the Divorce Mediation Help Line at 1-800-620-6318 or the form is available on our Divorce Mediation Program page.

 Parties who do not feel their case is appropriate for mediation may be excused for good cause by the Court, The ADR Office, or a Court Qualified Mediator.
 If excused by the ADR Office or a Court Qualified Mediator, a notice will be sent to the court to allow the case to move forward.
-Reasons parties may be excused from mediation will vary from case to case and may include: the level of conflict between the parties, one or both parties do not feel safe or able to fully express themselves in a mediation process, and others as determined by the Court, The ADR Office or a Court Qualified Mediator.
-An application can be submitted in order to have the specifics of the case considered to be excused for good cause and is available online at www.utcourts.gov/mediation/divmed/forms.asp.
+Reasons parties may be excused from mediation will vary from case to case as determined by the Court, the ADR Office, or a Court Qualified Mediator.
+An application can be submitted in order to have the specifics of the case considered to be excused for good cause and is available on our Divorce Mediation Program page.